gitlabhq/gitlabhq/doc/administration/audit_events.md

 There are two kinds of events logged:

-- Events scoped to the group or project, used by group / project Owners to loop up who made what change
+- Events scoped to the group or project, used by group / project owners to loop up who made what change
 - Events scoped to the whole GitLab instance, used by the Compliance team to perform formal audits